kerberos-io/hub/README.md

 ## Add helm repos

-The Kerberos Hub installation makes use a couple of other charts which are shipped in their on Helm repos.
-Therefore we will add those repos to our cluster.
+The Kerberos Hub installation makes use a couple of other charts which are shipped within their on Helm repos.
+Therefore we will add those repos to our Kubernetes cluster.

     helm repo add bitnami https://charts.bitnami.com/bitnami
     helm repo add jetstack https://charts.jetstack.io